By Menzies, Gavin, Droemer, Munich, 2003.

 European seafarers could only make reliable length measurements towards the end of the 18th century.[iii]

 A lightning strike brings the end of Chinese shipping

 When the fleets finally returned after years of adventure, filled with treasures from all over the world, and with invaluable geographic and hydrographic measurements, their homeland had meanwhile changed: the great emperor was dead and the country was shaken by crises.

 History repeated itself in China: Qin Shi Huang Di (Ying Zheng, 259-210 BC), the first emperor, unified the country, had the Great Wall of China and the famous tomb built with the Terracotta Army.
 He so overwhelmed his empire in wars and building work that it fell apart soon after his death.

-Many centuries later it had emperors Zhu Di, also a unifier of the empire, again asking more of the people than it could afford.
+Many centuries later it had emperors Zhu Di, also a unifier of the empire, again demanded more from the people than they could afford.
 Civil war tensions were in the air.
-When lightning flashed the recently completed imperial palace during a storm, even the emperor began to doubt his “mandate from heaven”.
-There was unrest in the provinces and mandarins, opposed to expansion, triumphed.
+When a thunderstorm caused the recently completed imperial palace to go up in flames, even the emperor began to doubt his "mandate from heaven".
+There was unrest in the provinces, and mandarins who were opposed to expansion triumphed.

-Emperor Zhu's successor had the construction of large ships forbidden, even their plans burned, and logbooks and scientific records of the great research voyage destroyed.
-Few reports and documents have survived.
-A century later the voyages of discovery were forgotten, the art of building large ships for China was lost, and overseas trade collapsed.
+Emperor Zhu's successor had the construction of large ships banned, even had their plans burned, and had logbooks and scientific records of the great expedition destroyed.
+Only a few reports and documents survived.
+A century later, the voyages of discovery were forgotten, the art of building large ships was lost to China and overseas trade collapsed.